 Any employer, including self-employed individuals, can establish a SEP.

 If I have a SEP, can I also have other retirement plans?

 You can maintain both a SEP and another plan as long as the other plan is not a SIMPLE plan.
 Also, unless the other plan is another SEP, you cannot use Form 5305-SEP; you must adopt either a prototype SEP or an individually designed SEP.

 Employees over the age of 21 who have worked for the employer three out of the last five years have met the minimum eligibility requirements.
 To receive a contribution for the year, an employer can also require that the employee has received at least $600 in compensation.

 SIMPLE IRA (Savings Incentive Match Plan for Employees Individual Retirement Account)

-Q: What kind of assets can I invest in with a self-directed SIMPLE IRA?
+What kind of assets can I invest in with a Self-Directed SIMPLE IRA?

-A: The same as other self-directed IRAs, you can invest in alternative assets not available with a traditional retirement plan.
+The same as other Self-Directed IRAs, you can invest in alternative assets not available with a traditional retirement plan.
 These include investing in apartments and mortgage notes, gold and certain coins, as well as corporations and private stock and many others.

 These answers were adapted from information on the IRS website.
 You can explore these tax advantaged plans further with Entrust’s report for small business owners.
 If you have other questions—from SEP IRA reporting to SIMPLE IRA eligibility—be sure to watch the recording of our webinar, Retirement Plans for Small Business Owners: Live Q&A.